Sonata-Princeton/SONATA-DEV/sonata/tutorial/partitioning/README.md

 ```

 #### Configuring the Match-Action Pipeline
-Use the following guidelines to update the P4 code in `part2.p4` file for this query.
+Use the following guidelines to update the P4 code in `part4.p4` file for this query.
+Compared
-* Only the fields, `qid` and `ipv4.dstIP` should be added t the `out_header`.
-Can you
-reason why there is no need to report the field `tcp.flags` now?
-* Add a metadata with field `clone`.
-The packet is cloned only when this field is set to one.
-* Add a table to check whether the packet's TCP SYN flag is set to one.
-Make sure the packets without the set TCP SYN flag are not dropped.
-* Update the `commands.txt` to add commands specifying the default action for the new
-filter table.
+to `part3.p4`, the only change required is:
+* Update the ingress pipeline such that only packets with `meta.count==Th` are cloned.

 #### Testing the Configured Pipeline
 Follow the same steps as described for part 1 for testing the configured match-action pipeline.
-The only difference is that now `send.py` and `receive.py` will take `3` as the argument and
+The only difference is that now `send.py` and `receive.py` will take `4` as the argument and
-the output file's name will be `receiver_3.log`.
+the output file's name will be `receiver_4.log`.
 Report the number of tuples (lines) in this
 log file.

 Notes: